rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 do not share it!
 You'd reveal your ESSID, password, and MQTT credentials to other people who can take advantage of your application.

 Keep secrets in a separate file.
-Make a new file called arduino `config.h` with the following contents:
+Make a new file called Arduino `config.h` with the following contents:

 ```cpp
 #define WIFI_SSID "eduroam"